 Real quick for newbies

-To retain the flexibility one has developed as the result of kinesiological stretching techniques, we can use either Strength or Movement exercises in the newly developed ranges.
+To retain the flexibility one has developed as the result of Zaichik Stretching techniques, we can use either Strength or Movement exercises in the newly developed ranges.

 Strength Exercises are divided into 3 parts

 Extended Length Conditioning: Same muscle groups as were stretched Antagonist Short Length Conditioning: Opposite muscles to the ones stretched Peripheral Conditioning: Not agonists and not antagonists

 Movement and Habituation Techniques on the other hand are more flexible and don't have to focus on a specific group of muscles, but they can.

 The gray area between the two techniques is the topic of today's article.
 An example that I use is Cossack Squats.